Project: Wallace & Gromit Bench

 Service: Public Art Consultant

 Ian has worked in partnership with Preston City Council and joint developers Maple Grove Developments, part of Preston-based Eric Wright Group ( themselves working with Developer Partner Muse).
 His brief was to facilitate and then deliver a permanent public sculpture linked to the joint development proposals called Animate, for a new integrated Preston Cinema and Restaurant Scheme for the city centre.
 As part of the new public realm eventually to be sited close to the new cinema, Oscar-winning animation studio Aardman Animations had been approached by the city council to design and install a permanent bronze of much-loved animation characters Wallace & Gromit.
 Their resulting bronze statue and bench is now permanently sited outside the main pedestrian entrance to Preston Market.
 Check out the #WallaceGromitBench on Twitter and here on IP Surfaces website.

 The city is actually the home town of Aardman animator Nick Park, and his designs for a sculpture is to be based on his two most famous characters in the iconic 1993 film The Wrong Trousers.
 The original concept had first been proposed by Park for installation in the city in 2008 as part of a ‘Walk Around Museum’ then proposed as part of a Preston programme called Citybrand linked to the Tithebarn development.
-Both failed to happen for various reasons, including the wider economic recession and Tory scrapping of the Regional Development Agencies.
+Both failed to happen for various reasons, that included the wider economic recession and Tory scrapping of the Regional Development Agencies.
 Around that same time, Ian Banks had already been working with the council and Citybrand on developing a new public art gateway strategy for Preston, and this included the Wallace & Gromit piece.
 When originally commenting on his proposals back in 2007, Nick Park had said:

 “This is a really exciting project and I’m delighted to be working on the designs for a Wallace and Gromit statue in Preston.
 As a Prestonian myself it would be a wonderful honour to have a statue to Wallace and Gromit in my home city.”